Protein S Deficiency

 Padova, IT

-Paolo Simioni practices in Padova, Italy.
+Paolo Simioni practices practicing medicine in Padova, Italy.
 Mr. Simioni is rated as an Elite expert by MediFind in the treatment of Protein S Deficiency.
-His top areas of expertise are Mesenteric Venous Thrombosis, Factor 5 Deficiency, Protein S Deficiency, Liver Transplant, and Kidney Transplant.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Mesenteric Venous Thrombosis, Factor 5 Deficiency, Protein S Deficiency, Liver Transplant, and Kidney Transplant.

 Learn about our expert tiers